inspec/inspec/docs/dsl_inspec.md

 ## Test Windows Registry Keys

-The following test shows how to audit machines to ensure Safe DLL Seach Mode is enabled:
+The following test shows how to audit machines to ensure Safe DLL Search Mode is enabled:

 ```ruby
 control 'windows-base-101' do